 Former occupiers of the island include – to name a few – the Greeks, Romans, Saracens, Vikings, Normans, and Spanish, each of whom has left fingerprints all over the island’s architecture, culture, and cuisine.
 Nowhere else in Europe can you tour a Baroque cathedral before taking in an evening show at a Greco-Roman amphitheater, enjoy gelato for breakfast and couscous for dinner, or take in a modern art exhibition in a Norman town square flanked by swaying date and palm trees.

-Talk to the Expert
+Speak to the Expert

 Perian